Table of contents

 You may view your account history up to 90 days from today.
 If you do not specify a date range in View Account History, this month's account history will be reflected only.

 Your accounts will be automatically linked to the service from the moment the accounts are opened.
 These accounts include current accounts, flexible deposit accounts, time deposits, loans and credit cards.
-If you wish to select or deselect your accounts, please proceed to 'Services' on the left-hand menu and click on Select or Deselect Accounts.

 Yes, you can as long as you are the primary cardholder.